jjac111/Twitter-Fake-News-Analysis/README.md

 # Twitter fake news and user analysis with NetworkX graphs
 This is a Networks course final project for my university USFQ.
-The goal of this assignment is to be able to extract relevant features from networks of users in Twitter, with a focus on users who engage in communicating fake news.
+The goal of this assignment is to be able to extract relevant features from networks of users in Twitter and plot them in a graph, with a focus on users who engage in communicating fake news.

 The project consists of two python scripts: